KunyueXing/realtime-chat-app-server/README.md

 **Notes:**
-- All media (images, files, avatars) are stored in AWS S3, with only the metadata and S3 URLs stored in MongoDB.
+- All media (images, files, videos, audios, documents, and avatars) are stored in AWS S3, with only the metadata and S3 URLs stored in MongoDB.
 - All references are MongoDB `ObjectId` types.
+References (`ObjectId`) are used for relations (users, chats, messages, groups, etc).
 - Timestamps (`createdAt`, `updatedAt`) are used for sorting and auditing.
 - Data models can be further normalized or denormalized based on performance and scaling requirements.
+- Embedded arrays (e.g., starred messages, group members) for fast access, but may be normalized if lists become very large.
+- Timestamps on all models to help with sorting and querying.
+- AI chat is modeled as a specific chat type or even a special chat per user.